 The Reframe for an Experienced Director

 The dollar you spend on access is doing more strategic work than the dollar you spend on most other retention investments.
-Programs that internalize this build wider, deeper, more loyal communities, and programs that keep treating access as a cost they grudgingly absorb miss out on what's actually being generated.
-Caring about kids playing is the easy part, and the harder part is being honest with yourself about what the access program is producing in return.
+Programs that internalize this build wider, deeper, more loyal communities.
+Caring about kids playing is the easy part; the harder part is being honest with yourself about everything the access program is producing in return.